rcverse/anpe-gui/README.md

 * Drag the ANPE Studio icon into the application folder.
 * **Running for the First Time (Unnotarized App):** Since ANPE Studio is not notarized, you will need to grant it permission to run.

-  > ⚠️ Note that currently the setup wizard's UI is not compatible with dark mode.
-Please disable dark mode when running the setup wizard.
+  > ⚠️ Note that currently the setup wizard's UI is not compatible with the dark mode.
+Please disable the dark mode when running the setup wizard.
-  >

   * After dragging the app to your Applications folder, **right-click (or Ctrl-click)** the ANPE Studio icon and select **'Open'**.
   * You will likely see a warning message.
 Click **'Open'** again in the warning dialog to confirm you want to run the application.